ng-kode/react-native-form-engine/README.md

 # Features

-- Easy to configure templates
+- Easy to configure templates (for both inputs and displays)
 - Full control of `value` and `onChange`
 - Handled `errors` and `touched` for you
 - Disable / Hide fields by conditions